 - Is your TwiML URL or Application SID showing a delayed response?

-- For Voice Insights users, do you see PDD of over 6 seconds?
+- Do you see a PDD time of over 6 seconds in Voice Insights?

 - Does this issue only occur with specific phone numbers or number types (landline, mobile, VoIP, etc.)?
 Mobile phones generally have higher PDD times, due to the nature of the technology they use.